-The Tendering documents should provide a general statement on the manner in which the Contractor's design documentation will be submitted for review.
-It shall be recognised that design responsibilities which are assigned to the Contractor by the Employer shall remain under the Contractor's direct control.
-The provisions of TD subsection 6.1.7 shall be consistent with those given in TD section 5.2 of the technical documents.
+The Tendering documents should provide a general statement on the manner in which Contractor's design documentation will be submitted for review.
+It shall be recognized that design responsibilities which are assigned to the Contractor by the Employer shall remain under Contractor's direct control.
+The provisions of TD subsection 6.1.7 shall be consistent with those given in TD section 5.2, "Technical Documents".